T-Mobile Center: History

 The complete exterior glass façade system, all metal panels for the adjacent buildings and all accessory metal cladding, was custom designed, detailed, and supplied by Overgaard Ltd. Hong Kong to Architectural Wall Systems, the Des Moines, Iowa based glazing contractor who installed the building envelope.
 In total there are approximately 13,000 sqm of double insulated glass and 5,000 sqm of painted aluminum curtain wall panels.
 There are roughly 200 tons of system profiles and accessories.
 All of the 2,404 individual glass units on the main building were produced sequentially and completely assembled prior to shipping.
 The 5 million pounds of rebar was detailed, fabricated, and supplied by The Carter-Waters Corporation of Kansas City.
 The arena features a work of public art, The Moons, by Chris Doyle, commissioned by the Kansas City Municipal Arts Commission (KCMAC).
 The interior has a 360-degree LED video screen.
 The arena seats over 19,000 people and has 72 suites.
 Connected to its north side is the College Basketball Experience, which includes the National Collegiate Basketball Hall of Fame.

-In early 2006, Anschutz Entertainment Group selected Brenda Tinnen to serve as the facility's general manager.
-She had previously served as senior vice president of the Staples Center in Los Angeles, and is widely credited with the initial success of the venue and for attracting top tier concert tours.
-Garth Brooks personally thanked her from the stage for luring him out of semi-retirement to play nine consecutive sold-out shows within a month of the venue opening.
-She responded by unveiling a "Championship Banner" in the rafters, to commemorate his achievement.
+In early 2006, Anschutz Entertainment Group appointed Brenda Tinnen as the facility's general manager, following her role as senior vice president of Los Angeles's Staples Center.
+Media coverage credited her leadership with establishing the venue's initial commercial operations and securing high-profile touring acts.
 Sprint Center opened on October 10, 2007, inaugurated by an Elton John concert three days later.
+During the venue's inaugural month, Garth Brooks performed nine consecutive sold-out concerts, later documented in the concert film Garth Brooks: Live in Kansas City, marking his return to arena performances during a period of semi-retirement.
+On stage, Brooks acknowledged Tinnen for facilitating the engagement, and in recognition of the milestone, a commemorative banner was raised in the arena rafters.

 In April 2020, T-Mobile US became the naming rights partner by completing a merger with Sprint Corporation.
 On July 9, 2020, Sprint Center was officially renamed to T-Mobile Center.
 Changes include an entrance specifically for T-Mobile customers, a lounge with tables that can charge smartphones wirelessly, charging stations all over the arena, T-Mobile 5G coverage, and a monument outside saying "Heart KC".